-Those wishing to take up employment in Tanzania will need to obtain a work permit through the Tanzanian embassy or consulate in their home country prior to relocation.
+To take up employment in Tanzania, expats will need to obtain a work permit either online or through the Tanzanian embassy or consulate in their home country prior to relocation.

-There are three main types of work permit for Tanzania, namely Class A, B and C. The Class A work permit is for people who are self-employed, entrepreneurs and investors.
+There are three main types of work permit for Tanzania, namely Class A, B and C. The Class A work permit is for entrepreneurs, investors and the self-employed.
 Class C is reserved for missionaries and students who may be entitled to take up part-time work.

-Most expats, however, will need to apply for a Class B work permit.
+Most expats will need to apply for a Class B work permit.
 This visa entitles the holder to be employed by a company in Tanzania.
-Class B visas are actually granted by the Labour Department as opposed to the Director of Immigration Services, who handles the vast majority of visa applications.

-In addition, once a foreigner has received their work permit they will need to apply for a residence permit through the Department of Immigration.
-The process can be quite complex and time-consuming so it is best to start as soon as possible and enlist the services of an immigration consultant where possible.
+Once a foreigner has received their work permit, they will need to apply for a residence permit through the Department of Immigration.
+The process can be quite complex and time-consuming, so it is best to start as soon as possible and enlist the services of an immigration consultant where possible.

 Residence permits for Tanzania